 Supermarkets never invest into a solid construction because it doesn’t fit their plans.
 They want to pay little and sell big.
-Thus, people are shopping in easy to maintain and construct warehouses that resemble military bases rather than constructions with tradition, character and style.
+Therefore, people are shopping in easy to construct and maintain warehouses that resemble military bases rather than constructions with tradition and character.

 Today, everybody craves that modern technological taste.
 We are essentially sugar junkies – even the little children. ”Mommy, buy me a waffle or I will cry like a little bitch,” says the stupid looking spoiled kid chewing on a plastic action hero figure.

 Vegan products represent another potent strategy.
-It works like this – fruits and vegetables are fresh, colorful and make for a nice image.
-When you enter the store and see a wonderful selection of those, your mind is tricked into believing that everything else is like this.
-Also, people associate fruits and vegetables with vitamins and health.
-This reinforces the idea in your mind that you are at a good place that will make you a stronger and better looking human as long as you are willing to cooperate (pay).
+Fruits and vegetables are fresh, colorful and make for a nice image.
+When you enter the store and see a wonderful selection of monkey foods, your mind is tricked into believing that everything else is like this.
+Moreover, people associate fruits and vegetables with vitamins and health.
+This reinforces the perception that you are at a good place that will make you a stronger and better-looking human as long as you are willing to cooperate (pay).
 That’s not the case.
-Nobody cares about your health condition.
+Nobody cares about your health.
 You are just a mindless walking bank that needs to be drained and loaded with sugar.

-The next crucial element is hiding the foods containing protein (meat, cheese, milk, nuts…etc.) at the back of the store so that you have to pass through loads of other garbage before getting to the essential.
-I realize that this may not be the case for all supermarkets and sometimes arrangement varies, but in most situations there is a lot of junk on your way to the better stuff that holds larger value.
+The next step is to hide the foods containing protein (e.g., meat, cheese, milk, nuts…etc.) at the back of the store so that the customers have to pass through loads of other garbage before getting to the essentials.
+I realize that this may not be the case for all supermarkets, but in most situations, there is a lot of junk on your way to the better stuff.
 Why?
-Because the supermarket wants to sell you tons of garbage and make you exit with something extra usually sold at a discount.
-By the way, those discounts are nothing but a joke.
-First, they are always placed on poor quality products.
-Second, the supermarket is still making a nice profit since they buy goods in bulk for pennies from poor countries.
-Consequently, you have a bunch of people getting lost in a sea of cheap poor quality products.
+Because the supermarket wants to sell you extra stuff.

-I often laugh internally at the garbage humanoids around me put on the rolling mat before paying.
-The best part is when a couple of ultra fatsos spends a monthly salary in one day on junk food.
+I often laugh internally at the garbage that humanoids around me put on the rolling mat before paying.
+There are many couples formed by ultra fatsos that spend a monthly salary in one day on junk food.
 It’s not uncommon for similar individuals to buy five chocolate bars, 10 gallons of Coca-Cola, 5 boxes of bonbons, 10 packs of pancakes, 5 packs of roasted peanuts, 5 six packs of beer and, of course, 5 kilos of shiny sweets for their little boy that already has a fat gut and tits bigger than those of most girls in the school.

-Some people call pigs vacuum cleaners, but it goes both ways – humans can behave like pigs too.
-Supermarkets are one of the many things that give us an opportunity to prove this fact.
+Some people call pigs vacuum cleaners, but humans can behave like pigs too.
+Supermarkets give us an opportunity to prove this fact.

-Next come the sellouts known as celebrities.
-Those are often worse than the bodybuilders who do g4p.
-Why?
-Because most of the people who sign PR contracts with supermarkets are already rich and well known in the public realm.
+Most celebrities who sign PR contracts with supermarkets are already rich and famous.
 In other words, they are not struggling to survive.
-They just want more and more.
-That’s why you see brain dead sport celebrities advertise all kinds of bad food.
-Those greedy bastards get paid more in a week than ordinary people make in a decade, and yet those guys still want more.
-Fuck that too.
+They just want more.
+That’s why you see brain dead sports celebrities advertising all kinds of bad food.
+Those greedy bastards get paid more in a week than what ordinary people make in a decade, and yet they still want more.

-The main problem comes from the lack of education and will power.
-Because of the ill system we always think of price rather than value.
+Due to the system’s brainwashing, we always think of price rather than value.
 As a result, we have people who can’t see clearly.
 We only identify the shiny labels while the true core remains hidden.
 The result?
 We are taken by the elite.
-They see their clients as drones with wallets that need to be emptied through purchases of smiling candies, painted meat, sugar and stolen fruits and vegetables.
+They see their clients as drones with wallets that have to be drained through purchases of smiling candies, painted meat, sugar and fruits.